tryj/Panther_BackDoor/README.md

 2.Enter the address where you want the sent files to be delivered, along with the file name and extension.

 sleep: Turn off the victim

+change_desktop:

+1.Enter file image path(on the victim's machine)